gitmachtl/scripts/cardano/mainnet/README.md

 0x_convertITNtoStakeAddress.sh: OK
 0x_showCurrentEpochKES.sh: OK
 ```
-All files are verified! :smiley:
+All files are verified! :smiley:<br>**Don't panic if you see a fail**, this could also mean that you have not the latest version of the script on your system.
+Read above on how to simply update to the latest version.
 <br>&nbsp;<br>
 </details>